01binary/zeroweb/src/articles/ai-integration.md

 ![postman](./images/ai-integration-postman.png)

-Multi-modal LLMs that support Vision (like [Gemma](https://deepmind.google/models/gemma/)) allow you include base-64 encoded images directly in the conversation:
+Multi-modal LLMs that support Vision (like [Gemma](https://deepmind.google/models/gemma/)) let you include the base-64 encoded images directly in the conversation:

 ```bash
 base64 -w 0 your_image.jpg > image.b64